johndeguerto/awspolly-netsapiens/README.md

 # awspolly-netsapiens
 This a web responder to netsapiens To-Web dial translation.
-It will use AWS Polly TTS and convert the mp3 to wav compatible format for Netsapiens.
+It will use AWS Polly TTS and convert the mp3 to wav compatible format.

 ## Features:
 - [x] Use star codes on the phone to initiate the responder